Nx

 });

-it will generate the JAR in dist/apps/keycloak-theme.
+Now if you run `npm run build-keycloak-theme` it will generate the JAR in dist/apps/keycloak-theme.

-When you want to use the keycloakify CLI commands you can either cd into your keycloakify sub app directory or use the --project option of the Keycloakify CLI.
-Like for example if you want to run add-story you can do either:
+When you want to use the keycloakify CLI commands you can either cd into your keycloakify sub app directory or use the [--project option of the Keycloakify CLI](/features/compiler-options/project.md).\

-cd apps/keycloak-theme && npx keycloakify add-story
+* `cd apps/keycloak-theme && npx keycloakify add-story`

 OR

-from the root of your monorepo
+* `npx keycloakify add-story -p apps/keycloak-theme` from the root of your monorepo

-To go beyond the base configuration you might want to explore what build options are available.
-Starting with with keycloakVersionTargets
+To go beyond the base configuration you might want to explore what [build options](/features/compiler-options.md) are available.
+Starting with with `keycloakVersionTargets` to make sure that you only generates the JARs file you need.